danny0838/webscrapbook/README.md

 A .htz or .maff can be viewed after unzipping it with a regular compression software supporting zip, or use [Web Archive Viewer](https://github.com/danny0838/webarchiveviewer) or another browser extension or software to view it directly.

+This extension is available for Chromium-based browsers (Google Chrome, Opera, Vivaldi, etc), and Firefox for Desktop and Android.

 ## Caveats: